daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-2. Right now, the default response has no metadata, so it won't look good on social media.
-Let's use the **Inliner**, the second argument given to the response handler, to add some:
+2. The default response has no metadata, so external sites won't know how to display it.
+   Use the **Inliner** to add some:

 ```js
 Backend.Page.Register("/", {